Sacramento Kings: 1991–1998: The Mitch Richmond era

-1998–2004: "The Greatest Show on Court" era
+1998–2006: “The Greatest Show on Court"

 The Kings drafted Jason Williams in the 1998 NBA draft, signed Vlade Divac, and traded for Chris Webber prior to the lockout-shortened season of 1998–99.
 These acquisitions coincided with the arrival of Peja Stojaković from PAOK BC (Greece), who had been drafted in 1996.
 Each of these moves was attributed to general manager Geoff Petrie, who has won the NBA Executive of the Year Award twice.

 Led by new head coach Rick Adelman, and aided by former Princeton head coach Pete Carril, the Kings' Princeton offense impressed others for its quick style and strong ball movement.
 Some criticized the Kings for their poor team defense, Williams's "flash over substance" style with its many turnovers, and Webber's failure to step up in important match-ups.
 Still, they quickly garnered many fans outside of California, many of whom were drawn to the spectacular pairing of Williams and Webber.
 In 1998–99, they went 27–23, their first winning season in nearly twenty years and their first since moving to Sacramento.
 The new arrivals Webber, Williams, and Divac all played key roles in this resurgence; Divac ranked near the top of the team in most statistics, Webber led the league in rebounds and was named to the All-NBA Second Team, and Williams was named to the NBA All-Rookie First Team.
 In the playoffs, they were matched up against the defending Western Conference Champions, the Utah Jazz.
-After winning Game 1 by 20 points, the Jazz surrendered two consecutive playoff games to the Kings.
+After winning game 1 by 20 points, the Jazz surrendered two consecutive playoff games to the Kings.
 They would turn the series around, however, and win the last two to keep the Kings from advancing in the playoffs.

 In 1999–2000, the Kings' only notable transaction was trading shooting guard Tariq Abdul-Wahad to the Orlando Magic in exchange for veteran shooting guard Nick Anderson.
 They finished eighth in the Western Conference with a 44–38 record and were matched up with the Los Angeles Lakers in the first round of the playoffs.
 Once again, however, the Kings failed to advance, losing the series 2–3 against the Lakers.